 You may not want a 55-inch TV dominating your home, so the Samsung UE49M6320 could be a solid alternative.

 It’s a 49-inch curved Full HD TV with a specs sheet that matches its larger sibling.
 This one’s cheaper, though – £400 at the time of writing.

 As the UK’s most popular TV brand, Samsung sells TVs of all shapes and sizes.
 See which models have impressed with our Samsung TVs rated guide.

 One step down (size-wise) from the 55-inch Hisense is the 50-inch H50N5300UK (right).
 This 4K Ultra HD TV has four times the number of pixels as a Full HD competitor.
 Support for Freeview Play is included, which makes it easy to switch between live TV and catch-up services.
-To see if this £380 TV treats owners with natural colours and balanced contrast, see our Hisense H50N5300UK review.
+To see if this £380 TV treats owners with natural colours and balanced contrast.